mobizt/Firebase-ESP8266/src/README.md

 param **`buf`** - The returning String object.

-param **`prettify`** - Boolean flag for return the pretty format string i.e. with text indentation and newline..
+param **`prettify`** - Boolean flag for return the pretty format string i.e. with text indentation and newline.

 ```C++